 At the end of each year of simulation, the plow layer PH is reduced to reflect the change in base saturation caused by N fertilizer and N fixation.
 The change in base saturation is computed with the equation where FN is the amount of N fertilizer added during the year in kg ha-1 and WFX is the amount of N fixation by legumes in kg ha-1.
 The PH value is reduced by using the equation where the constant 0.05 approximates the slope of the relationship between PH and DSB for several soils when the values of BSA are between 60 and 90 (Peech, 1965).
-For other soils, the lime requirement is the amount of lime needed to raise soil pH to 6.5 according to the equation where DSB is the change in base saturation needed to raise soil pH to 6.5.
-The constant 0.01 converts DSB in % to equivalent CaCO3 in t ha-1, assuming that applied CaCO3 reacts with equivalent unsaturated CEC.
-The DSB is estimated with the relation
+For other soils, the lime requirement is the amount of lime needed to raise soil pH to 6.5 according to the equation

-$$DSB=0.036(FN+WFX)/(BDTLDCEC)$$ (312)
+$$DSB=0.036(FN+WFX)/(BDTLDCEC)$$ (2.10.4)